uncoil/eslint-config-uncoil/README.md

 Uncoil's very own, opinionated eslint config, out-of-the-box ready for use with Prettier.

 This package contains an extended version of the eslint-config-airbnb ESLint rules.
-It requires `eslint`, `eslint-config-airbnb`, `eslint-plugin-import`, `eslint-plugin-react`, and `eslint-plugin-jsx-a11y`.
+It requires `eslint`, `eslint-config-airbnb`, `eslint-plugin-import`, `eslint-plugin-react`, `eslint-plugin-jsx-a11y`, `eslint-plugin-react-hooks`, and `prettier`.

 ## React function naming conventions